2nd escaped inmate captured after breaking out of Philadelphia prison

-PHILADELPHIA (AP) — A federal marshals fugitive task force has recaptured the second of two inmates who escaped from a Philadelphia prison earlier this month, a man who had been held on charges in four slayings, authorities said.
+PHILADELPHIA (AP) — A task force led by federal marshals recaptured the second of two inmates who escaped from a Pennsylvania prison earlier this month, a man who had been held on charges in four slayings, authorities said.

-Ameen Hurst, 18, was taken into custody at about 8:30 a.m.
-Wednesday in west Philadelphia, according to Robert Clark, supervisory deputy of the U.S. Marshals Service in the eastern district of Pennsylvania.
-Authorities had been working with the family since Tuesday evening to have Hurst surrender, but several deadlines for that to happen had come and gone, Clark said.
+Ameen Hurst, 18, was rearrested Wednesday morning in Philadelphia, according to Robert Clark, a supervisory deputy with the U.S. Marshals Service.
+Authorities had been working with the family since Tuesday evening after they called seeking to have Hurst surrender, but several deadlines for that to happen had come and gone, Clark said.

-Authorities had staked out several locations where Hurst was believed to be hiding, and when a person believed to be him was seen getting into a car with two other family members, officials moved in and arrested him without incident, Clark said.
-A relative was also detained for questioning, he said
+Authorities staked out several places where Hurst was believed to be hiding.
+Clark said that when authorities at one of the places saw Hurst get into a car with two family members, they arrested him.
+One relative is expected to face charges.

-Before the escape, Hurst had been held on four counts of murder while Grant was being held on conspiracy drug charges and conspiracy weapons charges.
+Before the escape, Hurst had been held on four counts of murder.
+Grant was being held on conspiracy drug and weapons charges.
 Officials have said the inmates were housed in the same unit, but different cells.

-Grant was arrested Thursday night after members of a fugitive task force who were conducting surveillance in an area of North Philadelphia saw him leave a residence dressed as a woman.
-He was stopped in a car nearby and arrested without incident.
+Grant was arrested Thursday night after members of the same fugitive task force saw him leave a north Philadelphia home dressed as a woman.
+He was stopped in a car nearby and arrested.

-Three people have been charged with aiding the men in their escape.

-Michael Abrams, 21, described by a police official as an “associate” of Hurst, was arrested Monday afternoon in Berwyn and faces charges of criminal conspiracy, hindering apprehension, escape and criminal use of a communication facility.
-Facing similar charges is 21-year-old Xianni Stalling, who is accused of putting Hurst in touch with a potential getaway driver during recorded phone calls he made from jail hours before the escape, The Philadelphia Inquirer reported.
+The men were gone for nearly 19 hours before officials knew they were missing.
+A top city official said an “extensive” review of the prison and its operations is planned and called it “unfortunate” that nearby residents and the city at large weren't immediately warned.
+“We never want that to happen again,” said Tumar Alexander, the city’s managing director

+Three people, including a fellow inmate, have been charged with aiding the escape, and officials are trying to determine whether anyone else at the prison was involved.
+Mayor Jim Kenney said whoever had the responsibility of conducting several bed checks “can’t count or could count and did something wrong.

+Michael Abrams and Xianni Stalling, both 21, helped the men leave the area around the prison, after inmate Jose Flores-Huerta, 35, acted as a lookout helping them elude guards, Deputy Commissioner Frank Vanore of the Philadelphia police department said Wednesday.

-Authorities have also alleged that the escapees were aided by a fellow inmate who’s charged with murder in a brawl outside a famed Philadelphia cheesesteak shop.
-Thirty-five-year-old Jose Flores-Huerta is charged with criminal conspiracy and escape.
-He is one of several people charged in the September 2021 death of 28-year-old Isidro Cortez of Queens, New York, outside Pat’s King of Steaks; his attorney has said other suspects were primarily responsible.
+Flores-Huerta is one of several people charged in the September 2021 death of 28-year-old Isidro Cortez of Queens, New York, outside a well-known cheesesteak shop; his attorney has said other suspects were primarily responsible.

 Credit: AP